 - Is regularly searched for by your target audience/market

 Before we go any further, if you don’t know what the true purpose of your website is (no.1, above) you should leave this article and go back to the drawing board.
 Learning this keyword strategy isn’t going to help you!

-For example, let’s pretend I have a website that sells wind-up desks (because we’ve all just got these in the Einstein Marketer office) the purpose of my website is to sell desks.
+For example, let’s pretend I have a website that sells stand-up desks – the purpose of my website is to sell this product.
 It’s that simple.

-BTW: A wind-up desk allows you to adjust the height of your desktop, from sitting to standing.
+BTW: A stand-up desk allows you to adjust the height of your desktop, from sitting to standing.